cdambert/github-example/README.md

-# Capstone Project
+# Capstone Project Course
-This github is for my project for IBM Data Science Professional Certifications
+This github is for my Capstone project repository for IBM Data Science Professional Certifications